Slider0007/AI-on-the-edge-device/README.md

 - It remains public to give something back to the community and help others with similar use cases
 - This fork builds on [jomjol’s project](https://github.com/jomjol/AI-on-the-edge-device) — make sure to **respect the upstream license**
 - Customized code can be used for **non-commercial purposes** - be fair and **credit the original source**
-- Community discussions, feedback, and bug reports are always welcome and appreciated
+- Community discussions, feedback and bug reports are always welcome and appreciated

 Although no longer working on the upstream project, this version aims to provide a flexible and robust alternative.
 Thanks for your interest and support!